matloff/R-vs.-Python-for-Data-Science/README.md

 do this.
 By contrast, lacking a central repository like CRAN for Python, just now I tried to find nearest-neighbor code for that language, and at least with my cursory search, came up empty-handed.
-I did fit, e.g. Sci-kit code to do nearest-neighbor *classification*, but not k-NN code itself.
+I did find, e.g. Sci-kit code to do nearest-neighbor *classification*, but not k-NN code itself.

 ## Machine learning

 *Slight edge to Python here*.

 The Pythonistas would point to a number of very finely-tuned libraries, e.g. AlexNet, for image recognition.
 Good, but R versions easily could be developed.
 The Python libraries' power comes from setting certain image-smoothing ops, which easily could be